nas256/ece3400_team13/team_contract.md

 #### Team Procedures

 It is important to keep all members of the team aware of the time and date of all meetings.
 It is a good idea to pick a day, time, and place for regular team meetings.
-We will have a regular two-hour meeting on _date__ (TBD WhenisGood poll) in _location___  as well as meet whenever there are designated group work times in class on Fridays.
+We will have a regular two-hour meeting during a time slot which will be determined from a WhenisGood poll filled out by next week as well as meet whenever there are designated group work times in class on Fridays.

 Who will set each agenda?
 How long before the meeting should this be announced?
 How will team members be notified/reminded?
 Who will be responsible for the team following the agenda during a team meeting?
 What will be done to keep the team on track during a meeting?
 The team leader for each lab will set the agenda for each meeting and will be responsible for the team following it during the meeting.
 A brief outline of the agenda should be posted in the meeting minutes at least three hours before the meeting.